stefan855/osmnavi/README.md

 1. Support turn restrictions, including turn restrictions having multiple via-ways.
 1. Support access=destination and other kinds of restrictions.
 1. Support interactive routing in the browser.
+1. Handle gates, bollards and similar obstacles.
+1. Compute angles for edges.
+Needed for display in interactive routing, and for computing turn costs.

 ## Current Tasks
-* Handle gates, bollards and similar obstacles.
-* Compute angles for edges.
-Needed for display in interactive routing, and to later for computing turn costs.
+* Compute turn costs and use in routing.

 ## Tasks ahead
-1. Compute turn costs and add to routing.
+1. Assess the 'curviness' of ways and use it to lower maxspeed to real life values.
 2. Store the routing graph in a file.
 Currently, the import of OSM data is re-done from scratch every time the routing graph is needed (see [build_graph_main.cpp](./src/bin/build_graph_main.cpp)).
 1. Support more transportation means, especially bicycles and pedestrians.
 So far, development mainly targets cars.
 1. Add routing configs for more countries (see [routing.cfg](config/routing.cfg)).
-1. Assess the 'curviness' of ways and use it to lower maxspeed to real life values.
 1. Support routing conditions from users, for instance "avoid toll roads", "stay withing country borders" or "only paved or better ways".
 1. Support dynamic data such as traffic jams.
 This is similar to the previous point, since both require recomputation of travel times within clusters.
 1. Support lanes.
 It isn't currently clear to me if lanes are needed for routing, or if they are only useful for the user experience during navigation.